exercism/csharp/exercises/concept/calculator-conundrum/.docs/instructions.md

 SimpleCalculator.Calculate(58, 6, null); // => throws ArgumentNullException
 ```

-## 3. Handle the thrown DivideByZero exceptions
+## 3. Handle errors when dividing by zero

-When a `DivideByZeroException` exception gets thrown, the handling code should return the string with the content `Division by zero is not allowed.`.
+When attempting to divide by `0`, the calculator should return a string with the content `Division by zero is not allowed.`.
 Any other exception should not be handled by the `SimpleCalculator.Calculate()` method.

 ```csharp
 SimpleCalculator.Calculate(512, 0, "/"); // => returns "Division by zero is not allowed."